275 Poplar High Street,

 By 1910, it had been converted into a full time cinema, but with occasional live performances.
 In 1922, it was re-modeled again to the plans of Bertie Crewe and it ceased film use, possibly due to purpose built cinemas opening around the area.

 It became the Queen’s Theatre, and presented plays upon its stage.
 Re-modeled again in 1937, to the plans of architect Thomas Baddock.
 It was closed in 1941/1942 during the height of the London blitz by German bombers.
-It then re-opened and continued as a live theatre until its closure in 1958.
-It stood empty until it was demolished in 1964.
+It then re-opened and continued as a live theatre.
+It can be seen in the 1951 British film “Pool of London” which featured both exterior and auditorium scenes.
+It was closed in 1958 and stood empty until it was demolished in 1964.
 The immediate area has been redeveloped.